hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-web-domain-tpl admin acme.com opencart

-The function changes template of the web configuration file.
+This function changes template of the web configuration file.
 The content of webdomain directories remains untouched.

 *******************************************************************